rsalazareddy/sentinel/README.md

 - Due to its java-like syntax and easy learning curve, **Dart is used as the primary programming language.**
 - **Flutter**, chosen as the primary framework for its adaptability.

+## Contributing

+Sentinel is not a professional project an is not intended to be mantained as a popular social media in a near future.
+The reader is persuaded to expand the project further so that they can showcase their talents on stage in true Sentinel fashion.